-When doing a water change, Chemipure can be rinsed in discharged aquarium water instead of tap water.
+When doing a water change, and to ensure it is not clogged up with detritus, Chemipure can be rinsed in discharged aquarium water instead of tap water.

-Boyd’s latest product is Chemi-Pure Elite which combines Chem-Pure with ferric oxide to eliminate phosphate which promotes the growth of unwanted algae and inhibits the growth of SPS and LPS corals.
+Boyd’s latest product is Chemi-Pure Elite which combines Chemi-Pure with ferric oxide to eliminate phosphate which promotes the growth of unwanted algae and inhibits the growth of SPS and LPS corals.